 Guess what the name is of the CM (crew member) whose name I’ve obscured?
 It’s Mia.
 Now scroll up and have a look at the date on the email Mia sent to me thanking me for my feedback.
 Don’t bother I’ll save you the time, it was the 28th December 2018.

-The emails she refers to were not included with the paperwork I received as part of the outcome to the initial investigation.
+The emails Anna refers to were not included with the paperwork I received as part of the outcome to the initial investigation.
 Therefore I don’t know the content.

 The following screenshot comes from evidence I submitted as part of my defence;

 Her statement was very honest.
-Bart had not colluded with her or with Claire or Katrina both of whom also worked alongside us in First Class.
+Bart had not colluded with her, Claire or Katrina.
+The three of them worked alongside Bart and I in First Class.

 From what she has written you can imagine what Anna and Mia said about the content of the email.
-Her comment about me laughing and joking with the crew is a reference to me touching Ven’s ankle whilst on the floor behind him sweeping the carpet.
+Her comment about me laughing and joking with the crew is a reference to me touching Ven’s ankle whilst I was behind him sweeping the carpet.
 The only crew members present at the time were Lottie and Katrina.